bdemsky/agentgraph/README.md

 ### Key Concepts

-AgentGraph uses nested task-based parallelism model.
-Child tasks are invoked by either the parent thread or another task.
+AgentGraph uses a nested task-based parallelism model.
+Tasks are invoked by either the parent thread or another task.
 The invoking thread or task does not wait for the child task to execute.
 A task executes when all of its inputs are available.

 AgentGraph programs execute in parallel, but have sequential semantics.
-The parallel execution is guaranteed to produce the same results as a sequential execution.
+The parallel execution is guaranteed to produce the same results as the sequential execution in which task are executed immediately upon invocation (modulo ordering of screen I/O and other effects that are not tracked by AgentGraph).

-Variables represent the return values of tasks.
+Variable objects represent the return values of tasks.
 They function effectively as futures.
-But they can be passed into later tasks, and those later tasks will wait until the task that produced the variable finishes execution.
+But they can be passed into later tasks, and those later tasks will wait until the task that produced the Variable object finishes execution.

 ### Model